jasonkuhrt/graffle/README.md

 - Most **simple & lightweight** GraphQL client
 - Promise-based API (works with `async` / `await`)
+- ESM native package (CJS build is included for now as well, but will eventually be removed)
 - TypeScript support
 - Isomorphic (works with Node / browsers)